AdamJosephMather/CodeWizard/README.md

 **Builtin Terminal**

 CodeWizard now has an optional builtin terminal.
 It's far from perfect, and I don't recommend using it for a wide variety of tasks.
-If you're program does not do what is expected when using the builtin terminal, it is probably because of the stdio buffering issue.
+If your program does not do what is expected when using the builtin terminal, it is probably because of the stdio buffering issue.
 Look for an option to disable buffering or buffer by line (in Python the fix is the -u argument in the CodeWizard tagline).